 The second class of features are vertical lines in the office environment which can be door frames, images at the wall, lockers and so on.
 Because offices are highly dynamic good heuristic to only detect usable and reliable landmarks is to require each line to have a certain length and begin above the horizon.
 This way moveable table chairs etc. are ignored.
 A vision algorithm detects such features from the natural unaltered environment.
-Such lines are often very close to each other or even touch.
-The algorithm then assembles lines to one and adds a probability distribution for the resulting line.
+Lines are often very close to each other or they even touch.
+The algorithm then assembles such a bulk of lines to one feature and adds a probability distribution for the resulting line feature.
 In Figure 6 you can see an example of detected lines from the data set.
 The small red horizontal bars at the bottom of each line are an indicator for the probability distribution.
 After this step it is no longer possible to decide which line you really see in the data.